-Information and advice for patients

-Community Respiratory Service

 What is home oxygen therapy?

 Home oxygen therapy is where you are given oxygen treatment at home.
 You may need this because of a problem with your heart or lungs which is preventing your body from getting the amount of oxygen it needs.

-All the equipment you need for home oxygen therapy will be provided by Air Products who will deliver it to your home.
+All the equipment you need for home oxygen therapy will be provided by a local oxygen provider who will deliver it to your home.
 They will also give you an information booklet with details of their service and safety using oxygen at home.

 What are the benefits of home oxygen therapy?

 Oxygen therapy increases the amount of oxygen you breathe in, so improves the amount of oxygen the cells in your body receive.
 This prevents further damage to your organs because they are getting the amount of oxygen they need to work properly.

-Oxygen therapy can help you to sleep better, feel less irritable, improve your memory, give you more energy, be able to exercise more and feel less short of breath.
+Oxygen therapy can help you to sleep better, feel less irritable, improve your memory, give you more energy, be able to exercise more and sometimes feel less short of breath.
 Having oxygen at home means you may also spend fewer days in hospital.

 What are the risks of home oxygen therapy?

 Not using the correct amount of oxygen

 Having too little or too much oxygen can be harmful to you so it is important that you never alter the oxygen flow rate, and make sure you attend all your scheduled oxygen appointments so we can monitor your levels.

 Having too much oxygen can cause your carbon dioxide (waste gas your body produces and is breathed out) levels to increase.
 This can cause your symptoms to become worse and can be harmful to your body.
 It can also cause the following symptoms:

-- Drowsiness
+- Drowsiness and/or lethargy

 - Pounding headaches (usually early morning on waking)

 - Dizziness

 - Confusion

-- Flushed face
+- Flushed face and warm to touch

 If you notice any of these symptoms, please contact the Community Respiratory Service as you may need to be re-assessed urgently.

 Nose problems

 When you first start using oxygen you may experience nose bleeds which should stop as your nose becomes used to it; if they persist please contact your GP.

-Information and advice for patients

-Community Respiratory Service

-You may also experience some nasal congestion which can be treated with medicines from your pharmacy, and a dry or sore nose which can be relieved by applying a water-based gel such as K-Y Jelly inside the nose; don't use substances such as Vaseline which contain petroleum.
+You may also experience some nasal congestion which can be treated with medicines from your pharmacy, and a dry or sore nose which can be relieved by applying a water-based gel such as K-Y Jelly inside the nose; don't use petroleum based substances such as Vaseline, as this is flammable.

 Sore ears

 The tubing that holds the mask or nasal prongs in place can sometimes cause your ears to become sore.
 To prevent or relieve this wrap soft material such as cotton wool around the part of the tubing that sits on your ears.
+Also contact your local oxygen supplier, as they may be able to send you soft covers to apply to the tubing.

 Fire

-Using oxygen can increase the risk of fire so it is very important that you do not smoke, let anyone else smoke or have an open flame nearby when you are using oxygen therapy.
-Air Products will give you an information leaflet with more detail about using oxygen safely at home.
+Using oxygen increases the risk of fire so it is very important that you do not smoke, let anyone else smoke or have an open flame nearby when you are using oxygen therapy.
+Your local oxygen provider will give you an information leaflet with more detail about using oxygen safely at home.
 You are also advised to book a free home fire safety check with your local fire service who can also provide you with free smoke alarms if needed (contact number on back page).

 Are there any alternative treatments?